Dominion Voting Systems: History

 Dominion Voting Systems Corporation was founded in 2002 in Toronto, Ontario, Canada, by John Poulos and James Hoover, and was incorporated on January 14, 2003.
-The company developed proprietary software in-house and sells electronic voting hardware and software, including voting machines and tabulators, in the U.S. and Canada and employs a development team in its Serbian office.
-The company maintained headquarters in Toronto and in Denver, Colorado.
 Its name derives from the Dominion Elections Act.

+With headquarters in Toronto, Ontario, and Denver, Colorado, the firm developed proprietary software in-house and sells electronic voting hardware and software, including voting machines and tabulators, in the U.S. and Canada and employs a development team in its Serbian office.